iamxiwang/cryptocurrency_map/README.md

 4) Other Resources

-## Backgroud
+# Backgroud
 ---

-    Life expectancy at birth is one of the most frequently used health status indicators.
+    Life expectancy at birth is defined as how long, on average, a newborn can expect to live.
+    Deaths from cancer.
+There are more than 100 different types of cancers.
+For a large number of cancer types, the risk of developing the disease rises with age.
+    Potential Years of Life Lost (PYLL) involves summing up deaths occurring at each age and multiplying this with the number of remaining years to live up to a selected age limit (age 75 is used in OECD Health Statistics).

     I build this project using vanila javascript, google chart to visualize the data from OEDC.org countries life related data
     The data of this project is from OEDC.org.The OECD Data is a database containing hundreds of statistical time series for the Organization for Economic Cooperation and Development (OECD) and selected non-member counties.
 It covers broad topics including agriculture, development, education, employment, energy, environment, finance, health, and government.
 It also allows us to explore the data by country.
 Available data file formats CSV